cubing/cubingcontests.com/client/app/rules/(general)/general-rules.md

 #### Team events

 T1.
-There must be no physical contact below the elbow between any members of a team during an attempt.
-Penalty:
+There must be no physical contact with arms below the elbow between any members of a team during a solve (specifically solve, not the full attempt).
+Penalty: **DNF**.\
-**DNF**.\
 T2.
 All members of a team may communicate with each other and with the judge.\
 T3.
 A team must consist of the same members for all attempts across all rounds of an event.
 Exception: Some events may have specific allowances for this.\